 - Season the chicken with salt and pepper.
 Heat the vegetable oil in a saucepan over medium heat, add the chicken pieces, and sear them.
 Transfer the chicken pieces to a plate and keep warm.
 In the same saucepan sauté onion and garlic until golden.

-- Process cilantro leaves and fresh aji amarillo with ¼ cup water in a blender until smooth; add to the onion mixture, along with the chicken stock, beer, if using, chicken, corn, and carrots.
+- Process cilantro leaves and fresh aji amarillo with ¼ cup water in a blender until smooth; add to the onion mixture, along with the chicken stock, beer, if using, chicken, bell pepper, corn, and carrots.
 Bring to a boil, turn the heat to low, cover with a lid, and simmer for 30 minutes.
-Add rice, and after 15 minutes add potatoes.
+If you are using chicken breasts, it´s better to add them along with the rice so they don´t overcook.
+Add rice and potatoes.
+If you have big green peas, add them now.
+If they are small add them five minutes before turning off the heat.

 - Put the lid on and simmer until the potatoes are tender and the rice is cooked.
 If the soup is too thick, add more stock.
 Taste for seasoning, and serve.